 In the 1950’s Robert sold off the beef and dairy herds, he then moved into intensive poultry, being one of the first farmers in the country to build battery cages for egg production.
 By the 1970’s the farm had about 20,000 laying hens and also reared all of their own replacement pullets.
 The farm also went into fattening pigs again, intensively housed in the old prisoner of war camp off Beverley road and a breeding herd in the Market Place farm yard.

 The entire farm at that time was down to continuous barley.
 This was ground up and mixed with bought-in protein on the farm and fed to the livestock.
+At this time, the majority of our farm produce was sold from our farm shop.

 The flat land to the east of South Cave grew potatoes, sugar beet and also grass to feed the dairy herd of about 25 cows.
 Originally the milk from these cows was sold bottled around South Cave and local villages.